top of page

 1963 – Today

-In 1963, the Pendleton family purchased the property as a farm and family home, unaware of its former life as a bustling resort.
+In 1963, Eric & Georgia Pendleton purchased the property as a farm and family home, unaware of its former life as a bustling resort.
 At the time, the land consisted of 50 acres, a private dirt road, and fertile ground ideal for farming.
 What began as a quiet agricultural property soon became the foundation of a deeply rooted family legacy.

-Georgia handled the daily breakfasts, housekeeping, and guest experience, while her husband focused on landscaping, maintenance, and behind-the-scenes operations.
+Georgia handled the daily breakfasts, housekeeping, and guest experience, while Eric focused on landscaping, maintenance, and behind-the-scenes operations.
 Since 2005, Georgia has continued to lovingly run the bed and breakfast, carrying the tradition of hospitality into the present day.

 Hospitality has always been at the heart of Bonnie Castle Farms.
-Many guests have returned for over 25 years, bringing their children and grandchildren—becoming not just visitors, but an extension of our family.
+Many guests have returned over the past 30+ years, bringing their children and grandchildren—becoming not just visitors, but an extension of our family.
 With deep farming roots and a strong belief in farm-to-table living, the property continues to reflect the values it was built on: family, tradition, and a genuine sense of home.

-We’re honored to welcome you—not just as a guest, but as part of our story.
+We welcome you, not only as our guest, but as part of our story!

 About Us